 A British Paralympic sprinter who battled back from devastating injury to claim Commonwealth gold and world championship medals.

-Katrina Hart's athletic career is a testament to resilience in the face of cruel timing.
-Classified as a T37 athlete for those with cerebral palsy, she emerged as a teenage talent, earning a spot on the British team for the 2008 Beijing Paralympics.
-Just days before her 100m heat, however, a hamstring injury forced her to withdraw, a heartbreaking setback.
-Instead of folding, Hart used the disappointment as fuel.
-Two years later, at the 2010 Commonwealth Games in Delhi, she delivered a stunning performance, winning gold for England in the T37 100 meters.
-This victory cemented her status as a world-class sprinter.
-She went on to consistently medal at the IPC World Championships, claiming silver and bronze in the 100m and 200m.
-While the Olympic podium ultimately eluded her in later Games, Hart's legacy is defined by her comeback—proving that a champion's moment can arrive after their greatest disappointment, forged through sheer perseverance.
+Katrina Hart won gold for England in the T37 100 meters at the 2010 Commonwealth Games in Delhi.
+Classified as a T37 athlete for those with cerebral palsy, she earned a spot on the British team for the 2008 Beijing Paralympics.
+Days before her 100m heat, a hamstring injury forced her withdrawal.
+Two years later she delivered a stunning performance in Delhi.
+She went on to claim silver and bronze in the 100m and 200m at the IPC World Championships.
+The Olympic podium ultimately eluded her in later Games, but her moment of triumph arrived after her greatest disappointment.

 1981–1996